What is an addition plot?

 Addition plots should be used if a treatment is expected to perform better than the farmer's usual practice.
-Both farmers and researchers can use addition plots for field demonstrations.
+Both farmers and researchers can use this technique for field demonstrations.

 You can install an addition plot as a small (5 m x 5 m) plot inside a field.
 Treat the whole field as usual (farmer’s practice), but apply the additional treatment to the addition plot.

-The addition plot technique shows the benefits of overcoming a major constraint in farmers' fields.
+The addition plot technique helps farmers overcome major agricultural constraints in the field.
 The technique is sometimes used when evaluating a promising innovation, such as a leaf color chart (LCC) for nitrogen (N) management (see figure below).
 In this example:

 - A farmer's field is split in two.
 The farmer manages one half as usual.
 The other half is managed in exactly the same way except the farmer uses the LCC.

 - Addition plots to demonstrate the benefits of other innovations (such as K fertilizer, improved seed, a new variety or alternative crop management) are placed within the LCC half of the field.